berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

     2. Or through an external method call
         - GUI button press set to call a method, another script calling one of your public methods, etc
 - [This is an extremely useful chart of what order things run in]
-    1. Scroll to the bottom of the page

-**Organization and Practices**
+**Organization and Good Practices**
-1. When writing a lot of code, you want to try your best to keep it organized and clear
+1. When writing a lot of code, you want to try your best to keep it organized and clear.
-2. Decide on a naming convention to differentiate script variables from local function variables.
-Personally, I will preface any script variable with an m_ and leave it out from local function variables.
-So instead of score, I would use **m_Score**.
-3. Keep ALL variables and functions private.
-There are very few reasons to make variables public.
-If you go through the delegates and events lab, there will be exceptions there.
-Certain functions need to be public as well (`AddScore()`).
+2. Keeping a consistent naming scheme is a good idea.
+Unity themselves use camelCase for their public property names and PascalCase for their function names.
+This lab uses `m_` before any private class variables, but feel free to use whatever in your own code.
+3. Try to keep your variables private when possible.
+This will prevent other scripts from potentially changing a variable and breaking something!
+[C# Properties] might be helpful for managing which scripts can access what information, like making a variable that other classes can only read, not change!
-4. If you need to edit a variable in the editor, instead of making it public, give it the **\[SerializeField\]** heading AND a **[Tooltip(“explain what this variable is here”)]**
+4. If you need to edit a private variable in the editor, give it the **\[SerializeField\]** heading.
+5. Additionally adding a **[Tooltip(“explain what this variable is here”)]** header to your serialized variables will give information when you hover over it in the inspector.
-5. Try your best to group different functions together and then use:
+6. Try your best to group different functions together and then use:
         #region Region Name
         #endregion
-    to group these functions together
-6. Use short accessors and mutators
+    to create an organizational dropdown for them.
-7. Generally, use the **\[DisallowMultipleComponent\]** (with brackets) because you would rather be safe than sorry; this header will ensure that you do not place the same script twice on the same object
+7. It doesn't hurt to use the **\[DisallowMultipleComponent\]** header when applicable; this header will ensure that you do not place the same script more than once on the same object.
-8. Use the **\[RequireComponent(typeof(ENTER_TYPE_HERE))\]** header as well whenever you use the function `GetComponent<>()`
+8. Using the **\[RequireComponent(typeof(ENTER_TYPE_HERE))\]** header as well whenever your script depends on a certain component will have Unity automatically add the component alongside the script as well as preventing its removal.
-9. You will find examples of each of these points in the scripts of this lab
+9. You will find examples of each of these points in the scripts of this lab.

-Do not worry if you don’t know what some of these things mean.
-As you go spend more time in Unity, this section will make a lot more sense.
-For now, use **REGIONS** as your main organizational tool.
+A lot of these tips are just precautionary measures to keep your code readable and error-proof.
+This class mostly recommends using **REGIONS** as your main organizational tool, and none of these are ironclad rules.

 **Useful Scripting Reference links**
 - [Mathf]